White House Communications Agency: Members

 The White House Communications Agency is a joint military unit.
 It has members from each branch of service: United States Air Force (USAF), United States Army (USA), United States Coast Guard (USCG), United States Marine Corps (USMC), and the United States Navy (USN).
 They are stringently vetted before being admitted.
 After meritorious service of 365 days, typically, its uniformed service members are awarded the Presidential Service Badge.

 WHCA also maintains many civilian employees throughout the agency and satellite locations.

+Criticisms

+In 1996, the House Committee on Government Reform and Oversight recommended that the WHCA be deactivated and that the president pay for private contractors to provide the same services from the Executive Services budget.